anoushka10/Medical-Information-System/README.md

 # Medical-Information-System
-Medical Information system website codes.
+1) Medical Information system website codes.
-Add tables on your system for each page accordingly.
+2) Add tables on your system for each page accordingly.
-Run on licalhost.
+3) Run on localhost.